beratzorlu/Craftworks/README.md

 ### User Stories

-### User Stories
+- User Stories

+    - As a user, I want to be able to see a section about the ethos and philosophy of the company.
+    - As a user, I want to be able to see previous work produced by the workshop.
+    - As a user, I want to be able to view the workshop opening times, location, and contact details.
+    - As a user, I want to be able to place an order.
+    - As a user, I want to be able to see how to follow the workshop on social media.

+- Objectives

     - Client Objectives:
         - For potential customers to find the workshop.
         - For potential customers to place an order by telephone or form.
         - To represent a positive brand image for attracting potential customers to the shop.
         - To provide examples of products to promote transparency.
         - To encourage current customers to stay up-to-date about their order.
-    - To inform current customers about the approximate manufacturing timeframe for the completion of their order.

     - First Time Customer Objectives:
         - To easily locate the physical workshop.
         - To see examples of furnitures available.
-    - To easily find contact information to get quotes.
+        - To easily find contact information.
-    - To quickly identify that there's a dedicated order feature.
+        - To place an order.

     - Frequent Visitor Objectives:
         - To follow the workshop's social media channels to further connect with the company.
-    - To be able to use the form function to place an order for bulk orders.

     - Returning Customer Objectives:
-    - To see that there is a feature to place customised orders.
-    - To have the ability to place customised orders for pick-up.
-    - To have the ability to place the customised order for delivery.
         - To have the most recent contact and customer feedback information.

+---

 ### Features